pswilde/podcatch/README.md

 # PodCatch - a simple Podcast downloader

-PodCatch is a _very_ simple Podcast downloader written in GoLand built to help me download podcasts and store them in my media directory so [Jellyfin](https://jellyfin.org/) can index them and thus can be listened to using Jellyfin's various apps.
+PodCatch is a _very_ simple Podcast downloader written in GoLang built to help me download podcasts and store them in my media directory so [Jellyfin](https://jellyfin.org/) can index them and thus can be listened to using Jellyfin's various apps.
 Due to how PodCatch is configurable, I'm sure it would have other uses too.